mrjonlunn/csvtoolkit/README.md

 ### Python
 - CSV Splitter - Helps break down big files into smaller ones to loading or sampling
 - CSV Sampler -  Get the first n rows of data for sampling
+- CSV Random Sampler -  Gets a random sample from a file

 ### Databricks - PySpark
 - Loading CSV files